Why market segmentation is critical for your hotel business

 The more information you can get to build out profiles on your guests, the better you’ll be able to build effective strategies that boost your business’s bottom line.
 With Preno software your guest profiles and billing information is stored for future reference.
 Our software also integrates seamlessly with accounting software like Xero.
-If you’d like to find out more about how Preno hotel management software can help, check out the features here and get in touch to arrange a free demo with our friendly customer success team member at Preno.
+If you’d like to find out more about how Preno hotel management software can help, get in touch to arrange a free demo with our friendly customer success team at Preno.

 Why innovation and new technology is important for the accommodation industry